karmab/kcli-ztp/docs/index.rst

 In the installer vm, Let’s look at the following elements:

--  There are several numbered scripts that we will execute in the next sections.
+-  There are several numbered scripts in ``/root`` that we will execute in the next sections.
+-  The pull secret was copied in /root/openshift_pull.json\* .
+Make sure it’s not quoted.
 -  Check */root/install-config.yaml* to be used when deploying
    Openshift: